CodeMaster7000/Flight-Tracker/README.md

 ## About

-A Python program, made with the `aviationstack` API, to track a flight with nothing more than its number and departing date!
+A Python program, made with @SmashedFrenzy16's help using the `aviationstack` API, to track a flight with nothing more than its number and departing date!

 ## Prerequisites